 Nevada Smart Homes and Solar Plus Thermostat Tech

-In 2017, EIA found that about 21 percent of energy consumption comes from heating and cooling.
+The EIA’s Annual Energy Outlook 2021 projected that 31 percent of 2021 energy consumption will come from heating and cooling.
 If the home isn’t sealed and insulated, this percentage rises.

 A smart thermostat helps Nevada homeowners have more control over their energy spending.
-In 2016 the residential application of smart thermostats reached about 88 percent of smart thermostat installations, totaling 62,360,132 thermostats.
 As more consumers see the benefit of smart thermostats, installations continue to increase.

 Nest Thermostat Options For Reno Nevada Solar Prospects